MetaQil® Frequently Asked Questions

 What is metallic taste?

 A metallic taste in the mouth is a type of taste disorder known medically as dysgeusia.
 This unpleasant taste can develop suddenly or over longer periods of time.
 The sense of taste is controlled by the taste buds and olfactory sensory neurons.
-Olfactory sensory neurons are responsible for the sense of smell.
-The nerve endings transfer information from taste buds and olfactory sensory neurons to the brain, which then identifies specific tastes.
 Many things can affect this complex system and, in turn, cause a metallic, bitter or unpleasant taste in the mouth.

 What causes a metallic taste?